-The MEM 3.0 update installers are meant to upgrade from the recent versions of 2.3 to or 3.0 to the latest 3.0 release.
+The MEM 3.0 update installers upgrade from the recent versions of 2.3 or 3.0 to the latest 3.0 release.
 You can also use an update installer to reconfigure the same version, i.e. run the 3.0.0 update installer on 3.0.0 itself to specify a different port for the UI or change an SSL setting.
-If your existing Monitor setup is older than 2.3, you will either need to first upgrade to 2.3 and then upgrade to 3.0.
-Depending on the size of your existing installation, it may be faster to just perform a full install of 3.0 and configuring it from scratch.
+If your existing Monitor setup is older than 2.3, you must either upgrade to 2.3 and then upgrade to 3.0 or perform a clean installation of 3.0.

 When comfortable with 3.0, you can then either:

-Phase-out your 2.3 install, (perhaps retaining it for historical information), and phase-in your "test" 3.0 install as your primary Monitoring tool.
+Phase-out your 2.3 installation, (perhaps retaining it for historical information), and phase-in your "test" 3.0 installation as the primary Monitoring tool.

-Throw away the test 3.0 install and migrate your 2.3 MySQL Enterprise Service Manager to 3.0.
+After testing the 3.0 installation, uninstall it and migrate your 2.3 MySQL Enterprise Service Manager to 3.0.

-Running a test installation of the 3.0 Service Manager will enable you to learn, configure and test the new system without disturbing your production 2.3 Monitor.
+Running a test installation of the 3.0 Service Manager enables you to learn, configure and test the new system without disturbing your production 2.3 Monitor.

 MySQL Enterprise Monitor 3.0 has significant differences to version 2.3, with an entirely different inventory, instrument data, Query Analysis, Advisor configuration, and notification models.
 For this reason, when upgrading from 2.3 to 3.0, history data for events, graphs, Query Analysis, and configuration data of Advisor schedules are not migrated.

-When you install the 3.0 test Service Manager, you will be prompted on whether or not to use the bundled MySQL server to manage the Monitor's repository.
+When you install the 3.0 test Service Manager, you are prompted on whether or not to use the bundled MySQL server to manage the Monitor's repository.
 If your existing 2.3 Monitor does use the bundled MySQL server, then you should choose the same option for your 3.0 test system.

 However, if your 2.3 setup uses a separate MySQL instance that you manage, you should set up the 3.0 test install the same way by configuring another MySQL database server to use as the 3.0 test repository.
-Do not use the same repository as the 2.3 instance, as when the Service Manager starts, it will migrate this data, and remove the tables within the MySQL Enterprise Service Manager schema.
+Do not use the same repository as the 2.3 instance, as when the Service Manager starts, it migrates this data, and removes the tables within the MySQL Enterprise Service Manager schema.
 You should do this now before proceeding.

-Multiple MySQL Enterprise Service Manager installations cannot share the same repository, so do not plan to share a single non-bundled repository for both a 2.3 and 3.0 installation.
+Multiple MySQL Enterprise Service Manager installations cannot share the same repository, so do not attempt to share a single non-bundled repository for both a 2.3 and 3.0 installation.

-Moving the Monitor's repository onto its own host allows the system to scale to monitor significantly more Instances.
+Moving the Monitor's repository onto its own host enables the system to scale to monitor significantly more Instances.

 Warm-up Period: If a 2.3 to 3.0 Service

-Instances appear to be unavailable.
-This will likely fire off
+active, Agents and/or Instances appear to be unavailable.
+This

-both Events and email notifications.
-These Events should
+triggers Events and email notifications.
+The Events auto-close

 Now that the Service Manager is fully configured, the final installation task is to install a single 3.0 Agent on each physical host that you want to include in your 3.0 test.
 New in 3.0, for each Agent you install, you can configure it to monitor its host (only) or optionally also configure it to monitor a MySQL Instance at install time.
-Whichever you choose, the Agent will continuously detect and report to the UI any unmonitored Instances it discovers whether they were present when you installed or start up in future.
-If you have multiple MySQL Instances running on a single host, you will use a single 3.0 Agent to monitor them all.
-See "Multi-Instance Monitoring in 3.0" for more information.
+Whichever you choose, the Agent continuously detects and reports to the UI any unmonitored Instances it discovers whether they were present when you installed or start up in future.
+If you have multiple MySQL Instances running on a single host, use a single 3.0 Agent to monitor them.

 If you have already installed, customized and tuned your 3.0 test installation, you may want to simply convert it into your production monitoring system by upgrading any remaining 2.3 Agents to 3.0 and re-directing them to the 3.0 Service Manager.
 See the "Upgrading Agents to 3.0" section below for how to do so safely.
 You can then leave the 2.3 Monitor running indefinitely to view historical graph and Events data, or you can uninstall it and reclaim the disk space.
-Make sure to disable notifications if you will continue using it to view past monitoring data.
-Assuming you have purge enabled, at some point all the data will fade away and you can run the 2.3 uninstaller.
+Make sure to disable notifications if you intend to continue using it to view past monitoring data.

-The 3.0 update installer will migrate application data like SMTP settings, user and notification information, Group names, Instance names and notes, etc; however, its new Event and Graph functionality are so different (and improved) from 2.3 that 3.0 will not display 2.3 historical Graph and Event data in the UI.
-If you want to retain access to that historical data until it purges away, follow the instructions above to 'Switch to "3.0 test" to "3.0 production"' and leave the 2.3 Monitor running as well.
+The 3.0 update installer migrates application data like SMTP settings, user and notification information, Group names, Instance names and notes, etc; however, the new Event and Graph functionality are so different (and improved) from 2.3 that 3.0 cannot display 2.3 historical Graph and Event data in the UI.
+If you want to retain access to that historical data until it is completely purged, follow the instructions above to 'Switch to "3.0 test" to "3.0 production"' and leave the 2.3 Monitor running.

-Also, upgrading from 2.3.x to 3.0.0 will overwrite MySQL Enterprise Monitor's
+AUpgrading from 2.3.x to 3.0.0 overwrites MySQL Enterprise Monitor's

 configuration file.
 The only MySQL options that are migrated